IN THE CIRCUIT COURT OF THE NINTH JUDICIAL CIRCUIT,

 never discovered that the DTaP vaccine that was administered to Baby Alan

-belonged to a vaccination lot that had likely caused serious injuries and death to other
+belonged to a vaccination lot that had likely caused serious injuries and death

 infants.
 As a result, the issue of the dangerous DTaP vaccine was never investigated

 by defense counsel, nor was it ever presented to the jury in Mr. Yurko's defense.
-It

 is interesting to note that none of the expert witnesses, prosecution or defense,

-addressed the possibility of Baby Alan's recent vaccinations being responsible for his
+addressed the possibility of Baby Alan's recent vaccinations being responsible

 death.
 This was an issue that was never taken into account by any of the doctors